zhandao/zero-rails_openapi/README.md

   ]
   # or (unrecommended)
   schema :Dog, { id!: Integer, name: String }, dft: { id: 1, name: 'pet' }, desc: 'dogee'
+  #
+  # pass a ActiveRecord class constant as `component_key`,
+  #   it will automatically read the db schema to generate the component.
+  schema User # easy!
+And the component_key will be :User
   ```
   [1] see: [Type](documentation/parameter.md#type-schema_type)

 ## Usage - Generate JSON Documentation File

   Use `OpenApi.write_docs`: